 Video, on its own, can humanise any part of the customer journey.
 Add interactivity, and you now have a tool that lets customers self-serve on demand.

 More and more, consumers expect video from brands.
 Over 60% of respondents in a new survey said they wanted more brand videos, and the same study found consumers prefer video when brands have something more complex to communicate — customer service solutions being a prime example.

 This Interactive Video was created to help mortgage companies streamline customer support.
 With advanced interactive features like clickable chapter markers and hotspots, customers can navigate through sections to quickly get the answers they need.

 It’s a win-win situation.
-Customers receive a personalized, interactive tool to address their concerns — even big concerns, like paying for their mortgage, as you see in the video above, while your call center gets less overburdened with calls for common concerns, giving them the bandwidth to handle more pressing issues.
+Customers receive a personalised, interactive tool to address their concerns — even big concerns, like paying for their mortgage, as you see in the video above, while your call centre gets less overburdened with calls for common concerns, giving them the bandwidth to handle more pressing issues.
 We’ve seen videos like these reduce call volume by 73%.

 5. Your Customers Find It Confusing